digleg/cathy-shopping/README.md

 7. draw.io draw the wireframe of RWD (web/mobile devices).
 8. Add Circular Progress while loading the data from db.
 9. Get Data from Firebase Server (similar to API call actions).
+10. Style list to sort css style in order to raise the maintainability

 ## Available Scripts